CephalofairGames/merc-packs-faq/index.md

 ![divider](/assets/images/divider2.png)

 ### <a name="page_05" class="page-number">1.4</a> Satha

+**Shared Glory (1, bot) - What happens if a Summon is granted the Loot?
+How about a scenario ally?** If a Summon performs the loot ability, its summoner will get anything it loots, and it can cause the first ability on this action to trigger.
+If a scenario ally is granted a loot, it will just remove any loot tokens or coins from the map to no effect.
+The first ability on the action will not trigger, in this case, and the token is returned to the scenario supply.

 **Stand Firm (2, top)** – The bonus being ‘cumulative’ means that you gain Shield 1 for each attack, stacking the final value.
 So if you are attacked four times, you will have Shield 1 on the first one from this action, all the way up to Shield 4 for the fourth.
 This additional shield lasts for the rest of the round.